-The advantages of this approach are that it is more transparent to the end-user and requires fewer round trips than HTTP-based redirection.
-A potential problem is that the upstream CDN depends on being able to learn the correct downstream CDN that serves the enduser from the client address in the DNS request.
-In standard DNS operation, uCDN will only obtain the address of the client's local DNS resolver (LDNS), which is not quaranteed to be in the same network (or geographic region) as the client.
-If not--e.g., the enduser uses a global DNS service--then the upstream CDN cannot determine the appropriate downstream CDN to serve the end-user.
-In this case, one option is for the upstream CDN to treat the end-user as it would any user not connected to a peer CDN.
+The advantages of this approach are that it is more transparent to the end-user and requires fewer round trips than HTTP-based redirection (in its worst case, i.e., when none of the needed DNS information is cached).
+A potential problem is that the upstream CDN depends on being able to learn the correct downstream CDN that serves the end-user from the client address in the DNS request.
+In standard DNS operation, uCDN will only obtain the address of the client's local DNS resolver (LDNS), which is not guaranteed to be in the same network (or geographic region) as the client.
+If not--e.g., the enduser uses a global DNS service--then the upstream CDN cannot determine the appropriate downstream CDN to serve the end-user. Ιn this case, and assuming the uCDN is capable of detecting that situation, one option is for the upstream CDN to treat the end-user as it would any user not connected to a peer CDN.
 Another option is for the upstream CDN to "fall back" to a pure HTTP-based redirection strategy in this case (i.e., use the first method).
-Note that this problem affects existing CDNs that rely on DNS to determine where to redirect client requests, but the consequences are arguably less serious since the LDNS is likely in the same network as the dCDN serves.
+Note that this problem affects existing CDNs that rely on DNS to determine where to redirect client requests, but the consequences are arguably less serious for CDNI since the LDNS is likely in the same network as the dCDN serves.
 One approach to ensuring that the client's IP address prefix is correctly determined in such situations is described in [I-D.vandergaast-edns-client-subnet].

 As with the prior example, this example partially illustrates the various interfaces involved in CDNI.
-Operator A could learn dynamically from Operator B the set of prefixes or regions that B is willing and able to serve via the request routing interface.
-The distinguished name used for acquisition and the identifier for Operator B that is prepended to the CDN domain on redirection are examples of information elements that might also be conveyed by CDNI interfaces (or, alternatively, statically configured).
+Operator A could learn dynamically from Operator B the set of prefixes or regions that B is willing and able to serve via the Footprint & Capabilities Interface.
+The distinguished name used for acquisition and the identifier for Operator B that is prepended to the CDN-Domain on redirection are examples of information elements that might also be conveyed by CDNI interfaces (or, alternatively, statically configured).
 As before, minimal metadata sufficient to obtain the content is carried "inband" as part of the redirection process, and standard HTTP is used for inter-CDN acquisition.
-There is no explicit logging interface discussed in this example.
+There is no explicit Logging Interface discussed in this example.

 3.5.
-Dynamic Footprint Discovery
+Dynamic Footprint Discovery Example